Azure Functions Premium plan

 For more information, see integrate your function app with a VNet.

 Rapid elastic scale

 Additional compute instances are automatically added for your app using the same rapid scaling logic as the Consumption plan.
 Apps in the same App Service Plan scale independently from one another based on the needs of an individual app.
 However, Functions apps in the same App Service Plan share VM resources to help reduce costs, when possible.
 The number of apps associated with a VM depends on the footprint of each app and the size of the VM.

 To learn more about how scaling works, see Event-driven scaling in Azure Functions.

 Longer run duration

 Azure Functions in a Consumption plan are limited to 10 minutes for a single execution.
 In the Premium plan, the run duration defaults to 30 minutes to prevent runaway executions.
 However, you can modify the host.json configuration to make the duration unbounded for Premium plan apps.
 When set to an unbounded duration, your function app is guaranteed to run for at least 60 minutes.

 When you create the plan, there are two plan size settings: the minimum number of instances (or plan size) and the maximum burst limit.

-If your app requires instances beyond the always ready instances, it can continue to scale out until the number of instances hits the maximum burst limit.
-You are billed for instances beyond your plan size only while they are running and allocated to you, on a per-second basis.
-We will make a best effort at scaling your app out to its defined maximum limit.
+If your app requires instances beyond the always-ready instances, it can continue to scale out until the number of instances hits the maximum burst limit.
+You're billed for instances beyond your plan size only while they are running and allocated to you, on a per-second basis.
+The platform makes it's best effort at scaling your app out to the defined maximum limit.

 You can configure the plan size and maximums in the Azure portal by selecting the Scale Out options in the plan or a function app deployed to that plan (under Platform Features).